-Diamond (Diversity Analysis Monitoring Data) is a new industry-wide diversity monitoring system created by broadcasters BBC, Channel 4, ITV and Sky, and supported by Pact and Creative Skillset, through the CDN.
-It will provide detailed, consistent and comprehensive monitoring and reporting of diversity.
-At a time when challenges relating to diversity are growing in prominence, Diamond will allow us to answer the key questions “Who’s on TV?” and “Who makes TV?” with greater confidence and precision than ever before.
-TV needs diversity at its very core to reflect society and enhance creativity and so increase world-class programming.
+At a time when challenges relating to diversity are growing in prominence, Diamond allows us to answer the key questions ‘Who’s on TV’ and ‘Who makes TV’ with greater confidence and precision than ever before.
+TV needs diversity at its very core to reflect society and enhance creativity, thereby increasing world-class programming.